 - Open the Pivot Table you would like to customize.

-- Select Settings option in the toolbar.
-This will open up Settings dialog box.
+- Select the Settings option in the toolbar.
+This will open up the Settings dialog box.
 You will notice that this dialog contains two tabs - General and Format

 - In case you wish to repeat the group label for each row, check the Repeat group label value in each row checkbox.

-- You can uniformly resize the columns by selecting the Set default column width to checkbox and then specify the required width in pixel in the provided field.
+- You can uniformly resize the columns by selecting the Set default column width to checkbox and then specify the required width in pixels in the provided field.